 Volunteers - Designing and hanging flyers; chalking; distributing information to campus organizations (religious groups, sororities/frats, clubs, etc.) about volunteering for Winterization.
 Sends out mass-emails to current students (via SAO), previous volunteers; maintains Winterization Facebook page.
-Organizes registered volunteers into smaller service groups of 8-10 people, creates a program used to check in volunteers on service day.
 This committee is also in charge of organizing volunteers using Excel, arranging the registration room, and checking-in volunteers on the day of.
 Computer proficiency is a must.

 Residents - Responsible for recruiting and contacting individual residents interested in utilizing our service; phone calls with elderly residents of Greater Lafayette to inquire type of work needed; postcard advertisement.

 Public Relations- Contacts local newspapers and television stations with press releases; arrange interviews, articles, and advertisements.
 This committee focuses on publicizing a positive reputation for Winterization throughout our community; promotes volunteerism in general.
-Responsible for creating a slideshow thanking all donors for their contributions that will be played during opening ceremonies, distribute thank you sheets for volunteers to sign, and hanging signs around St. Toms the night before the event.
+Responsible for creating a slideshow thanking all donors for their contributions that will be played during opening ceremonies, distribute thank you sheets for volunteers to sign, and hanging signs around the event space the night before the event.

 Work Teams - Records current supply list (supplies include: rakes, tarps, ladders, clippers, newspapers, spray bottles, etc.), contacts organizations and businesses for additional donations, responsible for monitoring supply use, and making sure all borrowed supplies are returned.
 This division uses an online program to plot each house we will be servicing, grouping houses together for each work team.
 Proficiency with computers is a must, excessive use of Excel and mapping software.